Your area Not set — showing everywhere

 1

-At the May 11 Danvers School Committee meeting, a critical debate unfolded over student safety.
-A SEPAC representative urged the committee to halt a vote on the new policy regarding timeout rooms, seclusion, and physical restraint. 🧵 #MeetingWatch #DanversMA
+At the May 11 Danvers School Committee meeting, a significant debate broke out over how the district handles student behavior, specifically regarding seclusion and 'timeout' rooms. 🧵 #MeetingWatch #DanversMA

 2